A curtailed Easter escape27th December 2018

 It was dry when I reached a dampened and quiet Broughton and the bus stop was easy to find and I was there in plenty of time before the next departure.
 That meant I could stroll about the village a little and note the laid-back youths who were hanging around with one of their number set to be a fellow passenger on the bus back to Peebles.

 Once in Peebles again, there was time for strolling about the banks of the Tweed but the sun was not being so co-operative so photographic opportunities were limited.
-Maybe that was just as well given my need to return to Edinburgh before a southbound journey next day.
+Maybe that was just as well given my need to return to Edinburgh before a southbound journey the next day.

 The day after Easter Monday was when the matter in Ireland finally got sorted and I must admit some trepidation interrupted any peace of mind on the train from Edinburgh to Manchester.
 Any yapping on a phone by a Scottish NHS IT administrator was remediated before or at Carlisle and was a lesser intrusion in any event.
 At least, this train journey was one that I had booked back in January.
 On arrival in Macclesfield, I found out the good news from the other side of the Irish Sea and could look back on my weekend with satisfaction.
 Emotional rest was the order of service for the rest of the week until I realised how close my return to work was becoming.

-Train journey from Macclesfield to Manchester followed by coach journey from Manchester to Edinburgh.
+Train journey from Macclesfield to Manchester followed by a coach journey from Manchester to Edinburgh.
 Two return bus journeys between Edinburgh and Peebles.
 Bus journey from Broughton to Peebles.
 Return train journey from Edinburgh to Macclesfield with a change in Manchester.